Star Trek: Insurrection: Development and writing

-Patrick Stewart sought a change to the script to have the crew defend the Ba'ku village in the manner of the Battle of the Alamo instead of fleeing into the mountains.
-Piller could not find a feasible way to include this in the script, and the budget ruled out the creation of Alamo-like structures in the mountains.
+Patrick Stewart sought a change to the script to have the crew defend the Ba'ku village like the Battle of the Alamo instead of fleeing into the mountains.
+Piller could not find a feasible way to include this in the script, and the budget ruled out creating Alamo-like structures in the mountains.
 Several titles were considered for the film as shooting approached.
 Star Trek: Where Time Stands Still, Star Trek: Forever and Star Trek: Beyond Paradise were all considered but were rejected.
-Piller's favorite was Star Trek: Sacred Honor, but the studio rejected this, because they were concerned that it sounded too religious.
+Piller's favorite was Star Trek: Sacred Honor, but the studio rejected this because they were concerned that it sounded too religious.
 When shooting began, the film was still called Star Trek IX.

 The final version of the script was distributed to the cast, but Patrick Stewart did not receive a copy.
 Berman was concerned that if anyone had a problem with it, they would call Stewart to complain, and it would appear as though Stewart was being left out because he had criticized the story.
 LeVar Burton called Stewart to praise the script.
 Stewart was sent a copy and requested a meeting to discuss changes.
 Piller feared the worst, but after a twenty-minute meeting with Stewart, who requested several dialogue changes, the script was finalized.
 During pre-production, the marketing department wanted to decide a title, preferring Star Trek: Revolution.
 Alan Spencer, a friend of Piller, suggested Insurrection, which was selected from a choice of Insurrection, Rebellion, High Treason and Act of Treason.

 After filming was complete, test screenings were held, and the production team became aware of a problem with the ending.
 In the original ending, Ru'afo is ejected into space from the Son'a collector ship and de-ages rapidly as he floats amongst the rings of the planet Ba'ku.
 Test audience members found this climax underwhelming, and some weren't even sure that Ru'afo had died.
 The revised ending saw the Enterprise swoop in at the last minute to save Picard while the collector ship explodes with Ru'afo aboard.
 The studio liked the new ending but wanted a bigger space battle.
 The production team agreed providing they could postpone the release to allow enough time for this.
 Because the studio wanted Insurrection to be released in time for Christmas, no further revisions were made to the ending.

 Piller would agree to write a book about the making of Insurrection and the writing process for Pocket Books.
 They hired Eric A. Stillwell as Piller's typist and research assistant (he was also Piller's executive assistant and script coordinator).
 The book, however, went unpublished, and it was alleged that Paramount Pictures suppressed it due to its portrayal of the development process.
-Following Piller's death in 2005, the book, titled Fade In, was published on the internet for free.
+Following Piller's death in 2005, the book, titled Fade In, was published online for free.